apache/cordova-docs/docs/en/4.0.0/guide/platforms/blackberry/upgrade.md

          under the License.
 ---

-# Upgrading BlackBerry 10
+# Upgrading BlackBerry

 This guide shows how to modify BlackBerry projects to upgrade from older versions of Cordova.
-Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See The Command-Line Interface for information how to update the version of the CLI.
+These instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
+See The Command-line Interface for information how to update the version of the CLI.

-## Upgrading 3.6.0 Projects to 4.0.0

-For non-CLI projects, run:

-        bin/update path/to/project

-For CLI projects:

-1. Update the `cordova` CLI version.
-See The Command-Line Interface.

-2. Run `cordova platform update blackberry` in your existing projects.

-## Upgrading to 3.2.0 from 3.1.0

-For projects that were created with the cordova CLI:

-1. Update the `cordova` CLI version.
-See The Command-Line Interface.

-2. Run `cordova platform update blackberry`

-For projects not created with the cordova CLI, run:

-        bin/update <project_path>

-## Upgrade to 3.1.0 from 3.0.0

-1. Create a new Apache Cordova 3.1.0 project using the cordova CLI, as described in The Command-Line Interface.

-2. Add your platforms to the cordova project, for example: `cordova platform add blackberry10`.

-3. Copy the contents of the original project's `www` directory to the `www` directory at the root of the cordova project you just created.

-4. Copy or overwrite any native assets from your original project (`Resources`, etc.)

-5. Copy the `config.xml` file into the `www` directory, and remove any plugin definitions.
-You need to modify settings here rather than within the platform directory.

-6. Use the cordova CLI tool to install any plugins you need.
-Note that the CLI handles all core APIs as plugins, so they may need to be added.
-Only plugins marked 3.0.0 and above are compatible with the CLI.

-7. Build and test.

-Please note that the CLI supports the BlackBerry10 platform exclusively.
-For PlayBook and BBOS, please see Cordova version 2.9.0 and below.

-## Upgrade to the CLI (3.0.0) from 2.9.0

-1. Create a new Apache Cordova 3.0.0 project using the cordova CLI, as described in The Command-Line Interface.

-2. Add your platforms to the cordova project, for example: `cordova platform add blackberry10`.

-3. Copy the contents of the original project's `www` directory to the `www` directory at the root of the cordova project you just created.

-4. Copy or overwrite any native assets from your original project (`Resources`, etc.)

-5. Copy the `config.xml` file into the `www` directory, and remove any plugin definitions.
-You need to modify settings here rather than within the platform directory.

-6. Use the cordova CLI tool to install any plugins you need.
-Note that the CLI handles all core APIs as plugins, so they may need to be added.
-Only 3.0.0 plugins are compatible with the CLI.

-7. Build and test.

-## Upgrading 2.8.0 Projects to 2.9.0
+## Upgrading 2.8.0 projects to 2.9.0 ##

-For BlackBerry 10:
+BlackBerry 10:

-1. Download and extract the Cordova 2.9.0 source to a permanent directory location on your hard drive, for example to `~/Cordova-2.9.0`.
+1. Download and extract the Cordova 2.9.0 source to a permanent location on your hard drive, for example to `~/Cordova-2.9.0`.

 2. Quit any running SDK tools: Eclipse, Momentics and the like.